 I’d just sat down for coffee and a bagel when she walked in.
 A woman in her 20’s, hair in a wiry bun at the top of her head, wearing a fuschia coat that was too baggy for her stick thin body.

-At first, I assumed she had an intellectual disability.
-If she had, it would’ve meant she was functional–out and about on her own–which is always a nice thing to see.
+At first, I thought maybe she had a disability.
+If so, it would’ve meant she was functional–out and about on her own–which is always a nice thing to see.
 My mother has taught children with learning disabilities for decades, a job focused on teaching disabled kids how to function in casual society.

-At first, I also assumed she was nice–possibly because of the pink coat.
+At first, I also thought maybe she was nice–possibly because of the pink coat.